His Highness reviews brotherly relations with the Kuwaiti Deputy Prime Minister and Minister of Defense - Welcome Qatar

-At the beginning of the interview, His Excellency the Kuwaiti Deputy Prime Minister and Minister of Defense conveyed the greetings of His Highness Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, Emir of the sisterly State of Kuwait to his brother, His Highness the Emir of the country, and his sincere thanks for naming the late His Highness Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah on the axis Sabah Al-Ahmad, “and his wishes for His Highness continued success and payment and the Qatari people for further progress and prosperity.”
+At the beginning of the interview, His Excellency the Kuwaiti Deputy Prime Minister and Minister of Defense conveyed the greetings of His Highness Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, Emir of the sisterly State of Kuwait to his brother, His Highness the Emir of the country, and his sincere thanks for naming the late His Highness Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah on the axis Sabah Al-Ahmad, “and wished him continued success and prosperity, and the Qatari people.”

 For his part, His Highness the Emir Al-Moufdi, His Excellency Sheikh Hamad Jaber Al-Ali Al-Sabah, conveyed his greetings to his brother, Emir of the State of Kuwait, and wished him good health and wellness and the brotherly Kuwaiti people for continued development and growth.